tempacc-melk/Discord-Bot/README.md

 1. Download and install Node.js v22.18.0 here: https://nodejs.org/en/download<br />
 2. Start Visual Studio Code -> Select File -> Open Folder -> Select the Bot Folder -> Open Folder<br />
 3. Either type direct into the terminal "node ." or open the Command Prompt in Windows with Ctrl + Shift + C (only works if VSCode is focused) then insert "node ." there and press enter.
 The second method allows you to close Visual Studio Code after starting the Bot with the basic Command Prompt on Windows.<br />
+4. Follow the procedures that the bot tells you on launch.<br />
 <br />

 **<ins>Be sure to have Developer Mode enabled in Discord!<br />